-- tendons and sheaths/paratenon longitudinal with colour box to show the absence of neovascularity; - tendons in longitudinal and transverse, distal tendon insertion in longitudinal to exclude tear/tendonopathy/tenosynovitis/calcification.
+- tendons and sheaths/paratendon longitudinal with colour box to show the absence of neovascularity; - tendons in longitudinal and transverse, distal tendon insertion in longitudinal to exclude tear/tendonopathy/tenosynovitis/calcification.
 Comparison with contralateral side; - anterior ankle recess or MTP joints with and without colour box to show the absence of effusion or synovitis; - ankle ligaments in longitudinal in stressed and relaxed positions if appropriate.

 Document the normal anatomy and any pathology found, including measurements and vascularity if indicated.
+Any pathology should be demonstrated in both the transverse and longitudinal planes.

-Report (see also recommendations for the production of an ultrasound report, section 2.6)
+Sample reports (see also recommendations for the production of an ultrasound report, section 2.6)